A Different Kind of Pub Crawl in London: History, Ale, and Hidden Stories

 It offers you the chance to:

-• Explore corners of the city you might otherwise miss—especially on a walking tour of historic pubs
+• Explore corners of the city you might otherwise miss as you enjoy a walking tour of historic pubs

 • Learn a few quirky facts you can share at your next dinner party

-• Enjoy classic pub food and drinks—perhaps even some standout craft beer—without having to guess what to order
+• Enjoy classic pub food and drinks, and perhaps some standout craft beer, without having to guess what to order

-• Walk off the pints between stops (because, yes, London has many cobblestones)
+• Walk off the pints between stops as you tread the local cobblestones

-This experience also caters to solo travelers, since it tends to attract people who feel curious and enjoy chatting—not those seeking a wild night out.
+• Meet new interesting people.
+This experience caters to solo travelers, couples or small groups and tends to attract those who are curious and enjoy chatting, not party animals just seeking a wild night out.

 A tour guide with a red tote bag speaks to an attentive group during a London pub crawl, as participants listen closely.